aevyrie/tolstack/README.md

 <p align="center">
   <img src="docs/logo.png" width="498">
   <br/><br/>
-  <b>🛑 This application is in development, untested, unstable, and not ready for general use. 🛑</b>
+  <b>WARNING: This application is in development, untested, unstable, and not ready for general use.</b>
   <br/><br/>
 </p>